 Women offer prayer to Lord Shiva at Pashupatinath and enjoy the whole day by singing and dancing while also keeping fast.

-It is the best time for foreigners to explore the tradition and culture of Nepal.
+It is the best time for foreigners to explore the traditions and culture of Nepal.
 If you are intrigued by this article and want to participate in the Teej celebration here, you can visit Nepal in August/September during the festive season.

 Share your queries and feedback with us in the comment box below.